-For the 26th year in a row, the Carroll Goalie School will be hosting weekend goalie clinics in the Twin Cities to help boys and girls, ages 6-15, achieve success between the pipes.
-The clinics will be held in Blaine, Eagan, Edina, Richfield and St. Michael-Albertville.
+For the 26th year in a row, the Carroll Goalie School is hosting weekend goalie clinics in the Twin Cities to help boys and girls, ages 6-15, achieve success between the pipes.
+Registration is now open for our 2020 clinics set for Blaine, Eagan, Edina, Richfield and St. Michael-Albertville.

-“Goalies who train with us work hard, improve their skills and have fun,” said Steve Carroll, a Hall of Fame goalie from Edina, Minn., who is the lead instructor at the weekend clinics.
+“CGS goalies improve their skills, confidence and game performance in an upbeat and positive learning environment,” said Edina, Minnesota native Steve Carroll, who is the lead instructor at the clinics.
 “Our talented and personable coaches are passionate about goaltending and do an excellent job of explaining, demonstrating, and reinforcing the essential techniques used in today’s game.”

 Goalie parents like the variety of CGS programs (Intro to goaltending, Intermediate Skills, Advanced Skills and Tryout Tune-up) we offer and realize that training under the watchful eye of Coach Carroll and his staff can make a significant impact on the development of their kids.

 “Travelled all the way from Montana, to experience top notch, one-on-one training from Coach Carroll and his staff.
 Excellent drills and great use of allotted time to maximize comprehensive training in an enjoyable environment,” said Matt Eurich, from Miles City, Montana.

 “I was so impressed with your passion and kindness for the kids.
 I could tell within seconds that you are an amazing coach.
 Thanks for everything this weekend.
 My son will never forget this weekend,” said Tim C., Duluth, Minn.

 “Our daughter loves CGS more than any other in the area.
 She has fun, loves the format, enjoys the coaches and improves, ” said Shawn Moudry, Farmington, Minn.